 Preparation is key and as a professional, I can help you go through the figures and assess the options with any existing mortgage, and any implications for your move.

-Your current mortgage deal is coming to an end and you have received a letter from your lender explaining how much your mortgage payments will increase or you may be offered a new mortgage product but without any accompanying advice.
+If your current mortgage deal is coming to an end, you should have received a letter from your lender explaining how much your mortgage payments will increase and you may be offered a new mortgage product, but without any accompanying advice.

-Before making any decisions, contact me to discuss your plans and priorities so we can compare your current lender with alternatives that may be more suitable.
+Before making any decisions, why not get impartial advice around your plans so that you will have the opportunity to compare your current lender with alternatives that may be more suitable.

-You may need to borrow more money for home improvements or to help children with their first purchase.
+You may need to borrow more money for home improvements, for big purchases, or to help children with their first purchase.
 Your first option may be to speak with your current lender and request a further advance.

-Some lenders will have mortgage products and criteria dedicated to certain occupations broadly classed a professional.
-This is where a lender expects an applicant in a certain profession to have a defined career path and predictable increase in income.
-Often this allows the lender to offer extra borrowing which considering an application.
+Some lenders will have mortgage products and criteria dedicated to certain “professional” occupations.
+This is where a lender expects an applicant in a certain profession to have a defined career path with expectations of increases in income.
+These lenders may offer larger mortgages than would be available elsewhere and are a good solution in areas with high property prices.

 Occupations will include, but is not limited to: Accountants, Architects, Barristers, Chartered Surveyors, Engineers, Financial Advisers, Medical (Ambulance Workers, Dentists, Doctors, Nurses, Pilots, Police Officers, Solicitors, Teachers, Vets.

-In today’s world, more clients have multiple sources of income, for example, commissions, bonuses, allowances, 2nd jobs, short-term contracting, bank hours, dividends, DWP benefits, investments or pensions.
+In today’s world, more clients have multiple sources of income, for example, commissions, bonuses, allowances, 2nd jobs, short-term contracting, bank hours, dividend income, DWP benefits, investments or pensions.
+You may even be paid in a foreign currency when you’re working abroad.

 Sometimes mortgage applicants have insufficient income or insufficient deposit to be able to secure the required mortgage, so lenders have created a variety of innovative solutions whereby a close family member can offer support by acting as a guarantor, or being a co-mortgagee, or offering additional security to the lender.